coyote240/resume/src/resume.md

 ### Cofounder WSOD/MOD Developer University
 *September 2009 - December 2012*

+**Members:** Adam Shamblin, Christopher Bailey, Laura Myers-Wagner, Jenni Tymkovich

+The Web Developer University \(DevU\) program was created to help streamline the process of growing our development team to meet ever increasing demand.
+Conceived by Chris Bailey and myself, and with significant support and guidance from Laura Wagner and Jenny Tymkovich, our team rapidly developed a curriculum and a set of success criteria for an ongoing program.

 ## Volunteer Experience

 ### Hour of Code, Speaker, Pathways School